zoxpx/pxdocs/content/cloud-references/auto-disk-provisioning/vsphere/operations-guide.md

 5. Using vSphere web client, expand the VMDK on the VM for the above node.
 6. Drain all apps using Portworx volumes from this node.
 You can either use `kubectl drain` or `kubectl cordon` and `kubectl delete pod` for this.
 7. SSH to the Portworx node identified in step 3.
-8. Enter Portworx maintenance mode.
+8. Enter maintenance mode.

     ```text
     pxctl service maintenance --enter
     ```

     Wait for about 2 minutes until `pxctl status` says *PX is in maintenance Mode*.
-9. List Portworx pools and find the pool that’s affected by the expanded VMDK.
+9. List the Portworx pools and find the pool that’s affected by the expanded VMDK.
 If a pool has multiple disks, all of the disks need to have the same size.
 So make sure to resize them to the same size.

     ```text
     pxctl service pool show